VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 Compensation is based on the rating VA assigns a veteran (for example, 50%).
 This rating is based on how severe the veteran’s PTSD symptoms are.

-Because the ratings are based on the veteran’s symptoms, it’s important to have medical records.
+Because VA ratings are based on the veteran’s symptoms, it’s important to have medical records.
 These records should detail the symptoms the veteran suffers, and how they affect the veteran’s life.

-Again, this is another area where having medical opinions is crucial to building a strong case.
-The max rating is 100%, but this is hard to get.
+This is another area where having medical opinions is crucial to building a strong case.
+The maximum VA rating for PTSD is 100%, but this is hard to get.
 A lot of veterans end up with a 70% rating and unemployability because they cannot work.

 What About Incorrect Rating Decisions?